bradymholt/geekytidbits.com/posts/2022-09-08-working-with-date-and-time-in-postgresql/index.md

 ### `extract()`

  Retrieves subfields such as year or hour from date/time values.
 Common field names are: `year`, `month`, `day`, `hour`, `minute`, `second`.
-The field name parameter   The full list of fields names can be found in the [official documentation](https://www.postgresql.org/docs/current/functions-datetime.html#FUNCTIONS-DATETIME-EXTRACT).
+The full list of fields names can be found in the [official documentation](https://www.postgresql.org/docs/current/functions-datetime.html#FUNCTIONS-DATETIME-EXTRACT).

  ```sql
 SELECT extract(year from now()); --> 2022